ewan-klein/carneades/README.md

 installation of Ubuntu or derivatives, you can probably skip some passages.

-*WARNING: although unlikely it might break your python2 installation, so do it at your own risk or set up a VM*
+*WARNING: Although unlikely, this might break your python2 installation, so do it at your own risk or set up a VM*

 Unless you want to build from source (In which case, kudos!), add